 To link address clusters to real entities we scrape cryptocurrency blogs and websites, such as Reddit, Blockchain.info, bitinfocharts.com, bitcointalk.org, walletexplorer.com, and Matbea.com for all publicly available addresses of prominent Bitcoin entities such as exchanges, payment processors, gambling sites, and others.
 We supplement this information with the state-of-the-art database of crypto entities from Bitfury Crystal Blockchain.
-Bitfury Crystal Blockchain is one of the leading providers of anti-moneylaundering tools and analytic solutions in the crypto space.
+Bitfury Crystal Blockchain is one of the leading providers of anti-money-laundering tools and analytic solutions in the crypto space.
+Our list of known entities includes exchanges, on-line wallets, payment processors, gambling sites, mixing services, identified illegal services, and mining pools.